Blanche of Namur: Queenship

 The queen was described as wise and as an extraordinary beauty.
-At this point, Sweden did not have an official capital, and queen Blanche accompanied the king in their travels between the royal residences.
-In 1345, her brothers Louis and Robert were made vassals of her spouse.
+At this point, Sweden did not have an official capital, and Queen Blanche accompanied the King in their travels between the royal residences.
+In 1345, her brothers Louis and Robert were made vassals of her husband.

 Blanche and Magnus had two sons, Eric and Haakon, plus at least three daughters who died as children.
 In 1343, it was agreed that the two kingdoms of Sweden and Norway should again be divided, and that their eldest son Eric should inherit Sweden and their second son Haakon Norway.
 The same year, Haakon was invested as King of Norway at the age of three.
-At this occasion, the members of the Norwegian council guaranteed the right of Magnus to govern Norway during the minority of Haakon and to resist all attempts from Haakons' elder brother to take over Norway: they swore their promise not only to Magnus, but also to queen Blanche.
-On 18 November 1343, the archbishops and bishops of Sweden swore an oath to assist queen Blanche in the case king Magnus died when prince Eric was still minor.
+At this occasion, the members of the Norwegian council guaranteed the right of Magnus to govern Norway during the minority of Haakon and to resist all attempts from Haakon’s elder brother to take over Norway: they swore their promise not only to King Magnus, but also to Queen Blanche.
+On 18 November 1343, the archbishops and bishops of Sweden swore an oath to assist Blanche in the event Magnus should die when Eric was still minor.

 The future saint Bridget of Sweden served as magistra or mistress of the robes to the queen at an unknown period, and regularly socialized with the royal couple before she left Sweden for Rome in 1349, and Bridget left descriptions of them and their court.
 In the will of the royal couple from 1 May 1346, they made large donations to Bridget's planned Vadstena Abbey and asked to be buried there.
-Bridget, however, opposed to their burial in her convent, and describe the royal couple in a negative fashion.
-She accused queen Blanche of having been a negative influence on state affairs by discrediting capable advisers before the king; "She is a snake with the tongue of a harlot, the bile of dragons in her heart and the most bitter poison in her flesh.
+Bridget, however, opposed their burial in her convent, and described the royal couple in a negative fashion.
+She accused Queen Blanche of having been a negative influence on state affairs by discrediting capable advisers before the king; "She is a snake with the tongue of a harlot, the bile of dragons in her heart and the most bitter poison in her flesh.
 Therefore all her eggs became poisonous.
-Lucky are those who never experience their burden".
-Bridget expressed great dislike over the fact that the king and queen decided to live in a marriage without intercourse after the queen's 7th pregnancy; she claims that this was the reason for the king's rumored homosexuality, that queen Blanche had been responsible when Magnus made his controversial favorite Bengt Algotsson, Duke of Finland, and that Algotsson was the lover of them both.
+Lucky are those who never experience their burden."
+Bridget expressed great dislike over the fact that the king and queen decided to live in a marriage without intercourse after the queen's seventh pregnancy; she claims that this was the reason for the king's rumored homosexuality, that Queen Blanche had been responsible when King Magnus made his controversial favorite Bengt Algotsson duke of Finland, and that Algotsson was the lover of them both.